pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 Mixed Percision
 --------------
-FSDP supports training with mixed percision in with FP32, FP16 and BFloat16.
-As you might know, currently BFloat16 is only available on Ampre GPUs, so you need to make sure about its availbilty before you use it, otherwise it can result in slow downs.
+FSDP supports training with mixed percision with FP32, FP16 and BFloat16.
+Currently BFloat16 is only available on Ampre GPUs, so you need to make sure about its availbilty before you use it, otherwise it can result in slow downs.

 To check if BFloat16 is ready you can use the following :

 .. code-block:: python